- FFF Advocate:

 On December 27, 2019, Julianna’s parents took her to urgent care because she had a fever, was severely tired, and was throwing up.
 Her mother describes her state that day as “pale and lifeless” in contrast to her usual happy and active self.
-She was diagnosed with influenza A and sent home with some medication.
+She wasn’t tested, but it was assumed she had flu.
 When they returned home later that day, Julianna’s fever finally broke and her parents put her to bed so she could rest.

 When Flu Turned Into an Emergency